 - Depending on where you go and what city you’re in, solo travelers won’t even need a tour guide, particularly the relatively easygoing Tangier.
 In other places, just for peace of mind as well as of course to get the best out of your experience, a guide may be a good idea.
 In this modern age, you can check TripAdvisor and read blog posts to assess what places are safe to stay, eat and explore.

 Generally speaking, Morocco is safe to travel alone.
-However, things can happen anywhere in the world – even in your home country – so keep your wits about you.
+However, things can happen anywhere in the world so keep your wits about you.

 Is Morocco safe for solo female travelers?

-No matter where you go, traveling solo as a woman is always going to have its risks – and Morocco is no exception.
+Is it safe to go to Morocco if you are a woman?
+No matter where you go, traveling solo as a woman is always going to have its risks.
+Some countries, more so than others.

 But having said that, traveling solo as a woman in Morocco can be very safe and 100% doable!
-You’ll just need to exercise a bit more caution than you would in some other countries.
+You’ll just need to exercise more caution than you would in some other countries.

-Here are a few important things you need to bear in mind to ensure that you actually stay safe on your trip.
+Here are a few Morocco safety tips you need to bear in mind to ensure that you actually stay safe on your trip.

 - You will most likely receive cat-calls in the medina, but the majority of harassment will most likely be ‘you’re beautiful’.
 Don’t interact with people who come up to you – you can do things like pretend to be filming and talking on the phone.
 Don’t be afraid to completely ignore/shut down a man that approaches you